wkgcass/vproxy/doc/websocks.md

 #### WebSocket Maximum Payload Length Frame

 When the client receives http 101 for connection upgrade, it should send a byte sequence with exactly 10 bytes.
-The WebSocks5 protocol does not care what is contained in these 10 bytes, but, in order to go through a WebSocket gateway, these bytes should be the first 10 bytes of a Websocket frame, and:
+The WebSocks protocol does not care what is contained in these 10 bytes, but, in order to go through a WebSocket gateway, these bytes should be the first 10 bytes of a Websocket frame, and: